- Tiny, rugged, and waterproof body.

-I've been shooting lately with a Sony RX0.
-I've been intrigued by them for a while but hadn't had a chance to use one.
-I've now had a chance to spend quite a lot of time with the RX0.
-For all its quirks and eccentricities--and there are certainly some--it's a camera I've come to really enjoy using.
+I’ve been shooting lately with a Sony RX0.
+(The full model number is DSC-RX0, and you’ll sometimes see it listed as that.)
+I’ve been intrigued by them for a while but hadn’t had a chance to use one.
+I’ve now had a chance to spend quite a lot of time with the RX0.
+For all its quirks and eccentricities–and there are certainly some–it’s a camera I’ve come to really enjoy using.
 It has become a staple in my bag, which is not something I expected when I first started using it.

-The short version is that the RX0 is an ultra-compact waterproof camera that has a 1" sensor that generates images up to 15 megapixels.1 To put that in context, that's the same size sensor that's in the renowned RX100 line.
+The short version is that the RX0 is an ultra-compact waterproof camera that has a 1″ sensor that generates images up to 15 megapixels.1 To put that in context, that’s the same size sensor that’s in the renowned RX100 line of high-end compact cameras.
 It also has a Zeiss 24mm-equivalent prime lens.
 It shoots 1080p60 video itself, which you can increase to 4K by using it as a live camera that outputs uncompressed 10-bit 4:2:2 4K video via its HDMI port.

 But then there are the camera’s quirks and problems, and there are plenty of those.
 One of the most widely reported has been its overheating problems when you connect it to the wireless app.
 I’ve had that happen too, and it’s a showstopper when it happens.
 There’s even an option in the settings menu for you to toggle the threshold for the overheating shutdown, which is an indicator that Sony knew this might be an issue.
 Its autofocus system can potentially be much better than a compromise fixed-focus approach, but it also greatly increases the risk of out-of-focus shots, and it’s taken me a while to figure out how to minimize those.
 And today’s action camera buyer is likely to be confused as to why it doesn’t shoot 4K video (at least, not by itself), maxing out with its onboard capabilities at 1080p60.